daveabrock/daveabrock.github.io/_posts/2020-08-22-dotnet-stacks-13.markdown

 title: "The .NET Stacks #13: .NET 5 Preview 8 and Blazor, interview with Scott Addie, community links!"
 tags: [dotnet-stacks]
 comments: false
-share-img: /assets/img/stacks-13-card.png
+image: /assets/img/stacks-13-card.png
-subtitle: We discuss Blazor and .NET 5 Preview 8, talk with Scott Addie, and look at the busy week in the .NET community!
+description: We discuss Blazor and .NET 5 Preview 8, talk with Scott Addie, and look at the busy week in the .NET community!
 ---

 ![Newsletter image](https://daveabrock.com/THE .NET STACKS.png)